 How is childhood apraxia of speech diagnosed?

-To diagnose CAS, an SLP will learn about the child’s history, including any known medical problems.
-The SLP will also test the child’s oral-motor skills and intonation (pitch) and the way he or she says sounds.
+To diagnose CAS, an SLP will learn about your child’s history, including any known medical problems.
+The SLP will also test your child’s hearing, oral-motor skills and intonation (pitch) and the way they say sounds.

-The SLP will also test the child’s ability to speak by:
+The SLP will also test your child’s ability to speak by:

 - Checking for signs of mouth muscle weakness.

-- Looking at non-speech oral motor skills such as blowing, smiling, rounding lips, and how quickly the child can move his or her mouth.
+- Looking at nonspeech oral motor skills such as blowing, smiling, rounding lips and how quickly your child can move their mouth.

-- Observing how the child pauses or changes the pitch of his or her voice.
+- Observing how your child pauses or changes the pitch of their voice.

-- Observing how well others can understand what the child is saying.
+- Observing how well others can understand what your child is saying.